The ultimate guide to best Vietnamese food in Vietnam: what to eat in Vietnam and what to drink in Vietnam

 23. GA TAN (HANOI SWEET CHICKEN SOUP)

 The classic Vietnamese chicken soup is made of chicken meat, wormwood, turmeric, Vietnamese rice wine, optionally some other Vietnamese herbs, and Vietnamese spices.
-Gà tần literally means ‘fall-off-the-bone chicken‘ and is a popular Hanoi street food, Hanoi specialty and one of the best Vietnam dishes ever.
+Gà tần literally means ‘fall-off-the-bone chicken‘ and is a popular Hanoi street food, a top Hanoi specialty and one of the best Vietnam dishes ever.